Leochan6/figma-magireco/README.md

 2. Select a frame containing only Character Displays.
 3. Select the property to group by, the property to sort by, the sorting direction, the direction to sort the ID's (the second property to sort by), and the number of Character Displays per row.
 4. Press `Sort`.

+### Adding Background to List
+1. Navigate to the `Background Tab`.
+2. Select the frame you want to add a background to.
+3. Select the Background Type and Background Name you want to add to the frame.
+You can see the available backgrounds in the `Background Page`.
+4. Press `Create/Update`.

+### Resizing Existing Background
+1. Navigate to the `Background Tab`.
+2. Select the frame you want to add a background to.
+3. Press `Resize`.
+You would want to do this if the frame has been resized and the background no longer fits or is no longer centered.

+### Removing a Background.
+1. Navigate to the `Background Tab`.
+2. Select the frame you want to add a background to.
+3. Press `Remove`.

 ## Gallery
 Home Screen: